youkechat/telegraf/plugins/processors/pivot/README.md

-# Pivot Processor
+# Pivot Processor Plugin

 You can use the `pivot` processor to rotate single valued metrics into a multi field metric.
 This transformation often results in data that is more easily to apply mathematical operators and comparisons between, and flatten into a more compact representation for write operations with some output data formats.

-To perform the reverse operation use the [unpivot] processor.
+To perform the reverse operation use the [unpivot][] processor.

 ## Configuration